jmaxsfu/pub607-26/0.Files/OYO-ExploringTheShell.md

 If you're like me (and your laptop isn't brand new) this produces a very, very long list.
 It flies by so fast you can't even see it, except the last screenful.

-We can ask the shell to slow down, and give us the list one screenful at a time, and even to wait for us to tell it to move on to the next screen's worth.
+We can ask the shell to slow down, and show us only one screen-full of the list at a time, and to wait for us to tell it to move on to the next screen's worth.
 We're going to use the Unix **pipe** construct here -- a very powerful tool -- which we refer to with the **|** symbol (shift-slash, on English-speaking keyboards):

     ls -l Downloads | more